xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 Consider `groupby("time.month")` for the monthly mean dataset i.e. grouping by an exactly periodic array.
 When the chunk size along the core dimension "time" is a divisor of the period; so either 1, 2, 3, 4, or 6 in this case; groups tend to occur in cohorts ("groups of groups").
 For example, with a chunk size of 4, monthly mean input data for the "cohort" Jan/Feb/Mar/Apr are _always_ in the same chunk, and totally separate from any of the other months.
-Here is a schematic illustration where each month is represented by a different shade of red:
+Here is a schematic illustration where each month is represented by a different shade of red and a single chunk contains 4 months:
 ![monthly cohorts](https://flox.readthedocs.io/en/latest/_images/cohorts-month-chunk4.png)
 This means that we can run the tree reduction for each cohort (three cohorts in total: `JFMA | MJJA | SOND`) independently and expose more parallelism.
 Doing so can significantly reduce compute times and in particular memory required for the computation.

-If there isn't much separation of groups into cohorts, like when groups are randomly distributed across chunks, then it's hard to do better than the standard `method="map-reduce"`.
+Finally, if there isn't much separation of groups into cohorts, like when groups are randomly distributed across chunks, then it's hard to do better than the standard `method="map-reduce"`.

 ## Choosing a strategy is hard, and harder to teach.